CicadaSolving/.github/profile/README.md

 # Cicada Solving

 ## Contribute
-Do you see something that is missing?
+Do you see something that is missing or wrong?
 Feel free to make an [issue](https://github.com/CicadaSolving/CicadaSolving/issues/new/choose) about it,
 but first check if there are any [open issues](https://github.com/CicadaSolving/CicadaSolving/issues?q=is%3Aissue+is%3Aopen) about it allready.